 Regulatory framework and due diligence expectations

 PeerStreet offers investments only to accredited investors, under SEC Reg D. They are not a registered broker-dealer or investment advisor, though they (or one of their affiliates) are registered as a Real Estate Broker and as a California Lender (they are headquartered in Manhattan Beach, CA).
-Their advertised due diligence process for their loans includes reviewing an appraisal and relevant legal docs, as well as running it through their “big data analytics”.
-In theory their high loan volume gives them a lot of data to work with to help improve the system, though in practice none of these crowdfunded investment platforms have been through a major downturn yet, so the underlying algorithms may not yet have a truly representative picture of loan performance.
-(That said, I wouldn’t bet against an ex-Googler when it comes to sound algorithm design.)
+Their advertised due diligence process for their loans includes reviewing an independent valuation and relevant legal docs, verifying that the loan meets PeerStreet’s underwriting standards, as well as doing an independent underwriting with both manual processes as well as “big data analytics”.
+Before accepting a third-party lending partner, they go over the prospective partner’s track record, state licensing and lending law conformity, and also perform background checks.
+In theory, their high loan volume gives them a lot of data to work with to help improve the system, though in practice none of these crowdfunded investment platforms have been through a major downturn yet, so the underlying algorithms may not yet have a truly representative picture of loan performance.
+(That said, I wouldn’t bet against an ex-Googler when it comes to sound algorithm design…)